 Could it be possible that ancient aliens (possibly even the same ones that built Atlantis) built this ancient civilization that Kimura speaks about?
 It would also explain Schoch’s criticisms because of course, it wouldn’t match any form of construction as we understand it, because it is not human engineering.

 Believe it or not, the aliens theory isn’t the craziest one out there.
 Some believe the site to be of full of geoglyphs.
 They measure the angles of the different ridges, edges, and lines of the monument.
 They then draw out straight lines to see what they connect to and create a picture or web.
-For example, if you measure out the lines from the Yonaguni Monument, you get this web as pictured below.
+For example, if you measure out the lines from the Yonaguni Monument.

 While interesting and intriguing, I think that the truth of the Yonaguni Monument is much more mundane.
 Dr. Kimura’s theories have been largely disproven by many other scholars, even Dr. Kimura himself has had to revise his theories gravely due to new evidence.
 The geoglyphs, while interesting, are not evidence.
 I can connect straight lines and edges with a lot of things, but that does not really prove anything.
 And the ancient aliens?
 Once again, where is the evidence?